baikonur-oss/terraform-aws-lambda-eden-api/README.md

 Clone Amazon ECS environments easily.
 Provide eden IP with a reference ECS service and eden will create/delete clones.

-eden is provided in CLI and Terraform module (Lambda with HTTP API) flavors.
+eden is provided in CLI and Terraform module (Lambda with API Gateway REST API) flavors.
-You can use HTTP API from CI of your choice on Pull Request open/close, new commit pushes to fully automate environment creation. eden API is fast - both create and delete commands usually take no more than 5 seconds.
+You can use API Gateway REST API from CI of your choice on Pull Request open/close, new commit pushes to fully automate environment creation. eden API is fast - both create and delete commands usually take no more than 5 seconds.